dotnet/docs/docs/core/deploying/preparing-libraries-for-trimming.md

 These instructions show how to enable and resolve static analysis warnings to prepare a library for trimming.
 Follow these steps if you are authoring a library and either want to proactively make your library trimmable, or have been contacted by app authors who encountered trim warnings from your library.

-Use the .NET 6 SDK for the best experience.
-It is possible to [show analysis warnings](trimming-options.md#analysis-warnings) in .NET 5, but not all framework assemblies were annotated correctly in .NET 5.
-Also, this will show detailed warnings for every library, including framework libraries.
-These instructions assume you are using the .NET 6 SDK.
+Ensure you are using the .NET 6 SDK for these steps.
+They will not work correctly in previous versions.

-### Incomplete Roslyn analyzer
+## Enable Roslyn analyzer

-During development, you may set `<EnableTrimAnalyzer>true</EnableTrimAnalyzer>` (in .NET 6+) in your library project to get a _limited_ set of warnings from the Roslyn analyzer.
-This analyzer is incomplete and should only be used as a convenience.
-It is important to follow the next steps to ensure that your library is compatible with trimming.
+During development, set `<EnableTrimAnalyzer>true</EnableTrimAnalyzer>` (in .NET 6+) in your library project.
+This will not have any effect on the output, but it will enable trim analysis during build via a Roslyn analyzer.

+The Roslyn analyzer is useful for a fast feedback cycle with IDE integration, but is currently incomplete.
+It doesn't cover all trim analysis warnings, but the set of patterns it understands will improve over time to give more complete coverage.
+The Roslyn analyzer also isn't able to analyze the implementations of reference assemblies that you depend on.
+It is important to follow the next steps to ensure that your library is fully compatible with trimming.

 ### Showing all warnings